AscendingPassage.com HOME PAGE.

 hold some sway, perhaps.
 But little more than a mile away there ends a

-the delectable hootings of smart motor cars; and behind the pyramid of
+the delectable hootings of stylish motor cars.
+Behind the pyramid of

 Cheops squats a vast hotel to which swarm men and women of fashion,

-and ancient English dames, a little the worse for wear, who bring
+the latter absurdly feathered.
+They are joined by ancient English ladies, a little the worse for wear, who bring

 their rheumatisms for the treatment of the dry winds.

-Passing on our way hither, we had seen this road and this hotel and
+Passing on our way we had seen this hotel and

 these people in the glare of the electric lights, and from an

-orchestra that was playing there we caught the trivial air of a
+orchestra that was playing we caught the trivial air of a

-how far off this turmoil seemed!
+how far away this turmoil seemed!
 As soon as we commenced to tread upon

-the sand of centuries, where all at once our footsteps made no sound,
+the sand of centuries, where our footsteps made no sound,

 nothing seemed to have existence, save only the great calm and the